 Growing up, I found music more interesting than sports.

 I devoured every issue of Rolling Stone and Musician in between sessions at the piano or on my guitar.
-My classic rock sensibilities followed me through my classical music studies as a music (and philosophy) major at Duke, and I still harbor dreams of being a bass player in a semi-progressive rock band.
+My classic rock sensibilities followed me through my classical music studies as a music (and philosophy) major at Duke, where I interviewed guitar legend Richard Thompson (page 18) and a host of jazz luminaries (page 3 — and yes, Clint Eastwood was there).
+I wrote about my percussionist days, and I still harbor dreams of being a bass player in a semi-progressive rock band.

 I’ve also had some brutally honest reflections on my occupation, journalism, starting in 2000 with my grad-school project, The Changing Face of News in the Information Age.
 I warned of journalists sacrificing accuracy and context to be “first” with the news, and I worried that readers would personalize their information to the point of ignoring everything that doesn’t fit their world view.
 I hate being right.